The Best Sleeping Posture

-Many people have asked what is the best sleeping posture is one that puts the body in the most supportive and relaxed position.
+The best sleeping posture is one that puts the body in the most supportive and relaxed position.
 Typically the more supportive sleep posture, the better quality sleep you will have.
 I find the back sleeper with the right pillow set up will give you the most support and still keep you in a natural relaxed body position.
 These are four of most common sleeping postures and their pros and cons.

 The Stomach Sleeper

 Perhaps the worst position to be in is surprisingly one of the more commonly used.
 Stomach sleepers will tell me that they feel secure and can’t sleep any other way but to sleep on their stomachs with their heads turned to one side or the other.
 It is not surprising that at some point they will wake with stiff necks and not know why.
 This position provides no support for the neck, straining the joints and creating compression which results in swelling, tight muscles and pain.
-If you must sleep on your stomach read here about the best pillow for stomach sleepers.
+If you must sleep on your stomach read the article below on best pillow for stomach sleepers.

 The Side Sleeper

 The Back Sleeper

 Definitely one of my preferred positions.
 Like the side sleeper you need to use support but instead of placing the pillow under your head, place it under your neck.
 There are many special “orthopedic pillows” on the market that you can find.
 Just be sure to find one that gives resistance under the neck and allows the head to rest back.
-Check out our article on best pillows for back sleepers.
+Check out our article below on best pillows for back sleepers

 In addition, for some a pillow under the knees can be helpful if you suffer from low back problems but keep in mind this may shorten the torso flexor muscles of the body and create more low back trouble.
 It would be best to use pillows in this way if lying flat is uncomfortable and no other solutions are available.